PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

 Add your content to the relevant section by:

-- [editing, updating or deleting content](../ultra/getting-started/#manage-course-content-items) in the optional pre-built Documents for different content types.
-Delete any that you don't use.
+- editing, updating or deleting content in the optional pre-built Documents for different content types.
+Delete any Documents that you don't use.
 - building your own [Documents](../ultra/documents.md) or other items.
 </div>
 <figure markdown="span">